Anamika5132/Creative-Upaay-Full-Stack-Development-Assignment/README.md

 # Creative-Upaay-Full-Stack-Development-Assignment

 ## Introduction
-This Dashboard is a **web-based task and project management interface** designed to help users manage projects, tasks, and team members efficiently.
-It features dynamic filtering, task categorization, and interactive UI components.
+This Dashboard is a web-based task and project management interface that helps users organize and track projects, tasks, and team activities efficiently.
+It features dynamic filtering, task categorization, interactive UI components, and real-time updates, providing an intuitive and responsive platform to streamline project management and collaboration.

 ---